gloganbart/gloganbart.github.io/03_projects.md

 A compilation of triplet energies for various commonly used photoredox catalysts and photosensitizers.
 This is also available as a [PDF]({{ site.url }}/pdfs/TripletEnergies_Calculated.pdf) and a [Spreadsheet]({{ site.url }}/pdfs/TripletEnergies_Calculated.xlsx).

 These energies were calculated using the B3LYP-D3 density functional and cc-PVTZ(-f) basis set (with LACV3P** used for metals) and solvation corrections applied using the polarizable continuum model (benzene).
+Energies are reported in kcal/mol.

 ### Tabulated Triplet Energies